pieterteb/Arithmos/README.md

 ## Optimization Philosophy

 All implementations are designed with the assumption of **random inputs**.
 Benchmarks are run using both the **GCC and Clang** compilers.
-While optimizations **prioritize GCC builds**, large performance differences between GCC and Clang are considered undesirable and treated as bugs.
+While optimizations **prioritize Clang builds**, large performance differences between GCC and Clang are considered undesirable and treated as bugs.

 This project serves as a learning platform for: